 Thank you for visiting our site and coming to find out what we’re about.
 Sometimes I get phonecalls from women wondering if we’re real, it doesn’t read like a scam, but they just want to make sure.
 If that’s you, that’s ok – I understand your need for checking first.
 My personal page is here and below are more links and information about me.

-To be the household name for secretarial and admin support for home-based businesses.
+To be the household name for secretarial and admin support for small businesses.

 To make secretarial and office support within easy reach of all small and home-based businesses throughout the world.